wercker-labs/wercker-blog/source/posts/2013-09-19-Gettingstarted-with-android-part-1.md

   after-steps:
     # Show the build results
     - script:
-        name: show build result
+        name: inspect build result
+        on: success
         code: |
           ls -la GettingStarted/build/apk/
+          cp GettingStarted/build/apk/*.apk $WERCKER_REPORT_ARTIFACTS_DIR
 ```

-Now we have a step that will show the files in the application (in my case named GettingStarted) build/apk folder after the build is completed.
+Now we have a step that will show the files in the application (in my case named GettingStarted) build/apk folder and store them as build artifacts.
+This all happens after the build is completed and don't count for the success/failure of a build.
 Let's see it in action, by pushing our code.

 ```
 $ git commit -am "after step added"
 $ git push
 ```

-In the "show build result" step details we should see (amongst some other information):
+In the "inspect build result" step details we should see (amongst some other information):

 ```
 $ls -la GettingStarted/build/apk/